kurapica/Scorpio/README.md

 * All files with ".lua" suffix in an **Scorpio** addon are considered as module files.

-* Each module file is a standalone module to container operational codes.
+* Each module file is a standalone module of operational codes.

 * A module can have and only have one parent module, a module can have many child modules.